julianocosta89/cloud-native-days/README.md

 **Join the Movement**
 Become a part of Cloud Native Days and contribute to a global community dedicated to openness, innovation, and collaboration.
-To discover more, send an email to: info@cloudnativedays.global (email is not real, just a placeholder)
+To get in touch, send an email to: xxxx